-Alternate: Juan Carlos López Villareal
+Alternate: Juan Carlos López Villareal Board Member since 2001.

 Member of the Board of Directors of Grupo Industrial Saltillo, where he also served as Vice-Chairman of the Board of Directors and Operations.
 Additionally, he is a member of the Advisory Board at Teléfonos de México, as well as a Regional Director for Nafinsa and Grupo Financiero Banorte.